mapbox/mason/README.md

 #### trigger

-In order to ensure that all prebuilt binaries are consistent and reproducible, we perform the final build and publish operation on Travis CI.
+In order to ensure that all pre-built binaries are consistent and reproducible, we perform the final build and publish operation on Travis CI.

 First set the `MASON_TRAVIS_TOKEN` environment variable.
 You can do this either by installing the `travis` gem and running `travis token` or by using `curl` to hit the Travis api directly.
 See details on this below. **WARNING: be careful to keep this token safe.
 Cycling it requires emailing support@travis-ci.com.
 Giving someone an access token is like giving them full access to your Travis account.**